rustinphares/pdf2htmlEXwiki/Building.md

  * Install **libjpeg** (and headers) BEFORE you compile poppler if you want JPG background images generated
  * Install **poppler-data** if your want CJK support
 * **fontforge** (with header files)
  * A recent version should work.
-It it doesn't, try [my fork](https://github.com/coolwanglu/fontforge/tree/pdf2htmlEX)
+In case that it doesn't, try [my fork](https://github.com/coolwanglu/fontforge/tree/pdf2htmlEX)

 #### Optional